 Students are explicitly trained in and subsequently held accountable to the Freedom Prep Code of Conduct.
 An extensive three-week teacher orientation is conducted during the summer to ensure that staff is prepared to effectively build a school culture that drives student achievement through a structured and disciplined learning environment.

-A mandatory student orientation is held for incoming sixth grade students and newly enrolled upperclassmen for one week at the beginning of the school year to teach every student the expectations for conduct.
+A mandatory student orientation is held for incoming students for one week at the beginning of the school year to teach every student the expectations for conduct.
 Students are required to wear uniforms, which are checked daily to ensure compliance to the uniform policy.
 The code of conduct is consistently enforced network-wide.